Primate Logo Primate

 import Post from "#store/Post";

-await Post.schema.create();
+await Post.table.create();

 // ... later (e.g., tests/teardown)

-// await Post.schema.delete();
+// await Post.table.delete();

 Usage in routes